Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-We have checked if the new physics interactions due to sphaleron or black hole would improve the situation.
-The results are shown in Fig.~\ref{MuonExcessComparison}: the new physics interactions indeed provide some enhancement compared with QCD events (proton, iron with different modelings) at high energies, $E>10^{9.5}$ GeV.
-However, when the muon number is averaged over the energy ranges, $R_\mu^{\text{avg.}} (E_{\text{CR}})$, the new physics interactions do not provide any significant enhancement except the very deep injection from $h_{\rm inj} \lsim 5.0$ km, which is not very likely for the new physics, which we are considering in this paper.
-In conclusion, the new physics interactions -by sphaleron and black hole- do not seem to explain the muon excess.
+We check if the new physics interactions due to sphaleron or black hole improves the situation.
+The results are shown in Fig.~\ref{MuonExcessComparison}.
+The new physics interactions indeed provide some enhancement compared with the QCD events (proton, iron with different modelings) at high energies, $E>10^{9.5}$ GeV.
+However, when the muon number is averaged over the energy ranges, $R_\mu^{{\rm avg.}} (E_{{\rm CR}})$, the new physics interactions do not provide any significant enhancement except for the very deep injection from $h_{\rm inj} \lsim 5.0$ km (or equivalently, $X_0 \gsim 1400$ g/cm$^2$), which is not very likely for the new physics.
+In conclusion, the new physics interactions -by sphaleron and black hole- do not seem to explain the muon deficit in the air showers generated by the hadronic interaction models.

+As we mention in Appendix \ref{subsec:X0cut}, the muon number measurement for highly-inclined air-showers still can be informative for new physics search after imposing the $X_0$ cut.